-68 Technically: the 'sterling offtake' consisted of External Sterling made available by the Hong Kong Exchange Control to China against Hong Kong dollars.
-The data for 1957-67 are derived from Floating Sheet "Monthly List of Total Sterling Purchases by China" and enclosures (1) to (5) in HKRS163-1-2055 'Exchange Control Monthly statistics showing China's Purchases of Sterling and Chinese inward remittances'; M. 106 Deputy Economic Secretary to Financial Secretary, 3 February 1968 and Monthly Reports from Assistant Financial Secretary to Financial Secretary, HKRS163-1-2660 'Exchange Control Monthly and Half-Yearly Statistics of Foreign Exchange Transactions from January 1961'.
+93 China's trade data are from State Statistical Bureau of China, Statistical Yearbook of China 1981 (Hong Kong: Economic Information & Agency, 1982), p.
+357. The sterling offtake from Hong Kong is converted into US dollars at the prevailing exchange rates.
+These funds technically were: External Sterling made available by the Hong Kong Exchange Control to China against Hong Kong dollars.
+The data for 1957-67 are derived from Floating Sheet 'Monthly List of Total Sterling Purchases by China' and enclosures (1) to (5) in HKRS163-1-2055; 'Monthly Reports from Assistant Financial Secretary to Financial Secretary'.
+HKRS163-1-2660.
 The sources for the data for 1968-73 are explained in Leo F. Goodstadt, Uneasy Partners: The Conflict between Public Interest and Private Profit in Hong Kong, (Hong Kong: Hong Kong University Press, 2005), pp. 233-4.